rkoeninger/ShenPrelude/api.md

 ### `include-all-but` : `(list symbol) → (list symbol)`

 Makes all datatypes except the given visible to the type checker.

+### `indent-file` : `symbol → string → string → unit`

+Reads file at In path and overrites file at Out path with lines properly indented.

 ### `index-of` : `string → string → number`